LiuGroupHNU/md-data/README.md

-# md-data
+# NATCOMPUTSCI-23-0729
 This is open-sourced code and data for paper entitiled "Breaking the Speed, Power, Cost and Size Limits of Molecular Dynamics with Ab Initio Accuracy" (manuscript # NATCOMPUTSCI-23-0729).

 # code
-The `code/deepmd-kit` folder, which contains the generation that implements mdpu (Molecular Dynamics Processing Unit) training, is obtained by modifying it based on [deepmd-kit](https://github.com/deepmodeling/deepmd-kit/tree/devel).
-You can install and use the code according to the [documentation](code/deepmd-kit/README.md).
+The `code` folder, which contains the generation that implements mdpu (Molecular Dynamics Processing Unit) training.
+You can install and use the code according to the [documentation](code/README.md).

 # data
 For each material, two folders (`train` and `md`) are kept in its corresponding directory.